Snapmoji: Instant Generation of Animatable Dual-Stylized Avatars: Abstract

 \section{Abstract}

-The increasing popularity of personalized avatar systems, such as Snapchat Bitmojis and Apple Memojis, highlights the growing demand for digital self-representation.
-Despite their widespread use, existing avatar platforms face significant limitations, including restricted expressivity due to predefined assets, tedious customization processes, or inefficient rendering requirements.
-Addressing these shortcomings, we introduce \methodname{}, an avatar generation system that instantly creates animatable, dual-stylized avatars from a selfie.
-We propose Gaussian Domain Adaptation (GDA), which is pre-trained on large-scale Gaussian models using 3D data from sources like Objaverse and fine-tuned with 2D style transfer tasks, endowing it with a rich 3D prior.
-This enables \methodname{} to transform a selfie into a primary stylized avatar (\eg, Bitmoji style) and apply a secondary style (\eg, Plastic Toy or Alien), all while preserving the user’s identity and the primary style's integrity.
-Our system is capable of producing 3D Gaussian avatars that support dynamic animation, including accurate facial expression transfer.
-Designed for efficiency, \methodname{} achieves selfie-to-avatar conversion in a mere 0.9 seconds and supports real-time interactions on mobile devices at 30--40 FPS.
-Extensive testing confirms that \methodname{} outperforms existing methods in versatility and speed, making it a convenient tool for automatic avatar creation in various styles.
+Despite the increasing popularity of avatar systems such as Snapchat Bitmojis, existing production avatar platforms face several limitations, such as a limited number of predefined assets, tedious customization processes, and inefficient rendering requirements.
+Addressing these shortcomings, we introduce \methodname{}, an avatar generation system that instantly creates 3D avatars, and enables customization in a process we call dual-stylization. \methodname{} first maps a selfie of a user to a primary avatar (e.g., Bitmoji style) using a new technique we name Gaussian Domain Adaptation (GDA), then applies a secondary style (e.g., skeleton, yarn, toy) to the primary avatar, all while preserving the user’s identity.
+The generated 3D avatars can then be rendered an animated on mobile devices at 30--40 FPS.